Isabel-gt/Final_Project/README.md

 Physical Activity

-Some of the questions that we explored were age, diet, physical activity and health history.
+Some of the questions that we explored were age, health history, physical activity and socioeconomic factors.
 The data that we chose did not require extensive clean-up such as dropping NaN or columns therefore we were able to proceed in creating the model.

-Diab

 Before we were able to work with the dataset, we had to label the categories in some of the columns.
-For example.  the income column had 8
+If you look at the education categories, those were translated from 1-6 to school levels of education; elementary, middle school, high school, and college education.

 It was felt that a supervised machine learning was the best approach to classify and predict diabetes.
 We used the tensorflow deep learning module.
 To compare for accuracy, we used the random forest method for this prediction.
 We then began to build the webpage using HTML, Javascript, and Flask.
 To be continued...